cdrubin/pashlicks2/README.md

 ```

+To avoid very long pages that do not share content with other pages **page parts**
-Pashlicks2 supports **page parts** which are identified by the name of the
+can be used.
+These page part files are identified by the name of the page they are
-page they are related to preceeded by double underscores, followed by a dot and the
+related to preceeded by double underscores, followed by a dot and the
 name of the part.
 These sections are rendered within the context of the
 named page.
 For 'carousel' and 'featured' parts of the events page we would
 have :